StepheeGee/reading-notes/201/class-05.md

 ### Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge.

-**Foreground and background colors:** Think of a web page like a book.
-The foreground color is like the ink color in the book, which makes the text and pictures visible.
-The background color is like the paper the book is printed on, providing a canvas for the content to sit on.
+**Foreground and background colors:** Foreground color is like the color of the writing or text on a piece of paper.
+When you write a letter or type something on your computer, the color of the words you see on the page is the foreground color.
+It's what you read, and it's the main color that stands out.

+Background color is like the color of the paper itself.
+Imagine you have a piece of paper, and it can be white, yellow, blue, or any other color.
+The color of the paper that makes your text stand out is the background color.
+I

 ### Your friend asks you to give his colorless blog website a touch up.
 How would you use color to give his blog some character?

-**Adding color to a colorless blog:** To make your friend's blog more interesting, you can start by selecting colors for the text and backgrounds.
+**Adding color to a colorless blog:** To make my friend's blog more interesting, I would start by selecting colors for the text and backgrounds.
 Use bright colors for headings to catch the reader's attention and calmer colors for the main text.
-You could also use color for links, making them stand out.
-Just like adding artwork to the walls of a room, colors can give a blog a unique and inviting feel.
+I could also use color for links, making them stand out.
+I would also add some box shadows to the outline of elements on the blog.
+And I would definitely check the lighthouse score to make sure my color choices were optimally accessible.

 ### What should you consider when choosing fonts for an HTML document?